 We like to think that what attracted us to each other was that we didn’t share the same idea of life as the others.
 We didn’t want the life that everyone else has, we wanted to get something more out of life, or at least die trying.

 That’s about the time when we stumbled into nudism, which must have been around 2010.
 Now the question is whether the reason why we were open to nudism, which is even though we live in Europe still not the most common thing to do (“Hi mom, I didn’t like tennis anymore so I decided to give nudism a try” said no one ever), was because we were looking for something different or did we start thinking about a different lifestyle because we experienced nudism?
 We don’t know.
 Both things happened around the same time so it could be either one.

-Because, even though many nudists swear that there’s nothing more normal than the naked body, the first couple of times you go publicly nude your blood starts pumping and your brain goes overtime.
+Because, even though many nudists swear that there’s nothing more normal than the naked body, the first couple of times you go nude among others your blood starts pumping and your brain goes overtime.
 Your whole life people have been telling you that your body is some kind of sacred temple, only to be seen by your lover and maybe your closest relatives.
 And there you are, exposing your own body and the one of your partner to complete strangers and meanwhile seeing tens or hundreds (or if you happen to be in Cap d’Agde thousands) of naked bodies yourself.
 One can’t deny that it does something strange with the mind.
 Certainly at first.

 During those trips we met so many great people from all over the world that we started questioning our own beliefs.
 Back home we were used to value people based on several superficial ideas: which country they’re from, which religion they believe in, the colour of their skin or how much money they earn.
 Those things are said to build your identity, but only to a certain point.
 When you think about it, what does “country” even mean?
 Borders are just the results of a war between two or more power-hungry individuals long time ago.
 To us, it didn’t mean a thing.